Vegan marshmallows should be part of any plant-based kitchen - for s'mores, hot cocoa, rice krispie treats, or just for snacking.

 Instructions

 - In a small bowl, combine powdered sugar and tapioca flour.
-Spray 8x8 pan with non-stick spray and coat with powdered sugar mixture completely.
+Spray 8×8 pan with non-stick spray and coat with powdered sugar mixture completely.
 Tap the excess back into the bowl and set aside for coating the marshmallows later.

 - In the bowl of a stand mixer, combine pea protein, baking powder, and xanthan gum.
 Add cold water and mix with the whisk attachment for 10 minutes.
 The mixture will be thick with stiff peaks.

 - In a large heavy-bottomed pot, combine the sugar and agar powder.
 Add water, stir, and heat on high.
-Stir occasionally until mixture has reached 225-227°F. (See recipe notes for visual cues)
+Stir occasionally until mixture has reached 225-227°F.

 - As soon as the sugar mixture has come to temperature, carefully pour it quickly into the pea protein mixture while whisking at high speed.
 It is best to use a splatter shield if you have one or cover the mixture with a clean towel so you don't get splattered with the hot mixture.